 If there is nothing else to be learned from Zora, it is to believe in yourself and to have confidence in your unique individuality.
 It was often said that Zora could fill the room with her charm and enter your heart.
 She had a presence about her and a way with words.
 Zora would go on to be “the most successful and most significant Black woman writer of the first half of the 20th century.”
-Leaving behind for generations masterful works including There Eyes were Watching God, Moses, Man of the Mountain and Mules & Men a collection of Black Southern Folklore.
+Leaving behind for generations of masterful works including There Eyes were Watching God, Moses, Man of the Mountain and Mules & Men a collection of Black Southern Folklore.

 “Life’s too short to spend time trying to explain the obvious to an idiot.”
 Bailey’s Cafe

 Don’t waste your time on those that do not want help, spend that energy on uplifting yourself.
 The First time I read Gloria Naylor was Mama Day freshmen year, and it changed my life.
-The women were so strong, powerful and unique and yet it was like I was reading about the women in my own family, and the kind of woman who I wanted to be.
-Naylor’s works remind us of our strength, resilience and power.
+The women were so strong, powerful and unique and yet it was like I was reading about the women in my own family and the kind of woman who I wanted to be.
+Naylor’s works remind us of our strength, resilience, and power.
 Naylor is ” best known for her award-winning book The Women of Brewster Place.
-Published in 1982, the novel went on earn Naylor the National Book Award the following year.
+Published in 1982, the novel went on to earn Naylor the National Book Award the following year.
 In 1989, it was adapted for the screen and made into a miniseries by Oprah Winfrey’s Harpo Productions.”
 (Ebony)

 homage to my hips